-Manchester United v Manchester City team news
+Manchester derby set to be closest tie in years

 - City scored multiple goals in eight of their opening nine league fixtures this season, but have since done so in only three of their eight games.

-- Erling Haaland has scored 21 goals in 16 Premier League appearances.
-He needs just two more goals to tie the Golden Boot tally from the previous three seasons.

-- Kevin De Bruyne has failed to score or assist in any of his last five Premier League appearances, his longest such run since a 10-match streak between December 2018 and March 2019.
+- Kevin de Bruyne has failed to score or assist in any of his last five Premier League appearances, his longest such run since a 10-match streak between December 2018 and March 2019.

 - This is Pep Guardiola's 500th top-flight match as a manager.
 His 76% win percentage is the best of any manager in Europe's top five leagues to have taken charge of 100 or more games since Guardiola's first season in 2008-09.